Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 400 kcal/cup

 Blue Buffalo Life Protection Formula Puppy Food is great for puppies because the main ingredient is deboned chicken, and it’s high in protein and calories.
 The kibble is mixed with LifeSource Bits, small pieces of food that are full of antioxidants and nutrients.
-The kibble contains vitamins, minerals, phosphorus, and calcium for healthy bones and teeth, in addition to ARA and DHA for brain and eye development.
+The kibble contains vitamins, minerals, phosphorus, calcium for healthy bones and teeth, and ARA and DHA for brain and eye development.
 It doesn’t include soy, wheat, corn, grains, or animal by-products.

 The flaws with this food are that some puppies might not want to eat it, and it can occasionally cause stomach upset.